 There were a lot of “old school” SEO practices that weren’t good for UX at all.
 For instance, layering keywords under the background can slow things down and can look like total crap if the page doesn’t load correctly.
 Figure out what’s out so you can lose all those “strategies” that don’t do anything for your user’s experience (and that could hurt your search rankings).

-If you need help creating killer content and following SEO best practice, check out our Killer Content Strategy eBook!
+If you need help creating killer content and following SEO best practices, check out our Killer Content Strategy eBook!